 Gasteria x Aloe

 x Gasteraloe Guillaumin is the accepted name for this intergeneric hybrid.
-It was named and described by André Guillaumin in Bulletin du Muséum National d’Histoire Naturelle (Paris) in 1931.
+It was named and described by André Louis Joseph Edmond Armand Guillaumin in Bulletin du Muséum National d’Histoire Naturelle (Paris) in 1931.

 I bought my x Gasteraloe ‘White Wings’ in 2016 at the same time I bought ‘Flow’.
 Neither plant had tags and I don’t even remember where I bought them.
 I sent photos to a Facebook group and they were promptly identified.
 I rarely have issues with any of the Aloe, their hybrids, or cousins but this one didn’t work out for some reason.

 Origin: Hybrid between Gasteria and Aloe